ijjk/notion-blog/readme.md

 ## Getting started

-To view the steps to setup Notion to work with this example view the post at https://notion-blog.now.sh/blog/my-first-post or follow the steps below
+To view the steps to setup Notion to work with this example view the post at https://notion-blog.now.sh/blog/my-first-post or follow the steps below.

 ## Creating your pages table